 Needing a more fulfilling career, Woods left the Met Office.
 Anne Woods returned to teaching, Robin studied botany, zoology, geography and psychology and from 1974 he worked for Devon County Council as an educational psychologist in the Social Services Department.

 The bird guide had been completed but with a small potential market, most publishers did not consider it viable.
-The Birds of the Falkland Islands with a foreword by Sir Peter SCOTT was published in 1975 by Tony Nelson, a friend and former Camp teacher, and soon became a classic.
+The Birds of the Falkland Islands with a foreword by Sir Peter SCOTT was published in 1975 by Anthony Nelson, a friend and former Camp teacher, and soon became a classic.
 With this book out of print, Robin was commissioned by Lord Buxton to write a second guide, Falkland Islands Birds (published July 1982).
 At about the same time, Sir Peter Scott asked him to serve on the Advisory Council of the Falkland Islands Foundation, now Falklands Conservation (FC).

 Revisiting the Falklands in 1983, Woods initiated a ten-year survey of breeding birds.
 He co-ordinated data collection from Falkland Islanders and visitors, collated and analysed the records and, with Anne, wrote the Atlas of Breeding Birds of the Falkland Islands (1997).